google/starlark-go/doc/spec.md

 The same is also true for nested loops in comprehensions.
-In the (unnatural) examples below, the scope of the variables `x`, `y`, and `z` is the entire compehension block, except the operand of the first loop (`[]` or `[1]`), which is resolved in the enclosing environment.
+In the (unnatural) examples below, the scope of the variables `x`, `y`, and `z` is the entire comprehension block, except the operand of the first loop (`[]` or `[1]`), which is resolved in the enclosing environment.
 The second loop may thus refer to variables defined by the third (`z`), even though such references would fail if actually executed.